 These are sometimes called singarounds and are about once a month (and every week in August) and are very informal, with attendance anything from five to around 30.
 In some clubs you go to the front and standup to perform, but here participants take it in turns to tackle a song from wherever they are sitting.
 Sometimes a theme is announced in the website or publicity - say, Burns night, or Death, or The Sea - but if so it is not in the least compulsory and is simply intended to give a bit of inspiration.
 Sing what you like.
 Not many people turn up just to listen, but you can if you want to, for fun or, for instance, if you want to get a feel for what goes on before tackling a song at a later gathering.
 There is no admission charge and there is a raffle only if there are enough people there.
 If you're new, just show up and introduce yourself and see what happens.

 Floor singers are unpaid performers on the nights when professional acts are booked.
 Floor spots are not booked, though you might want to let someone know in advance if you want to perform (especially if it involves lugging a double bass over to the venue...).
 We can use between two and six floor singers in an evening, usually more available in the first half of the evening.
 Floor singers generally perform two numbers, and come to the front of the room to perform to the audience.
 As well as there being no fee payable, floor singers pay the normal entry charge to come in.
-Please be sure to sign in with the MC a few minutes before kickoff at 8.00 on club nights, so the MC can work out a running order. .
+Please be sure to sign in with the MC by 7:45 on club nights, so the MC can work out a running order. .
 There are some online tips for what to do/expect in Floorsinging for Beginners; some of the contributors to that have, as it happens, played the Topic in their time, but there's no other connection.